icgrp/bert/docs/tutorials/huffman/huffman.md

 Other things you can do:
 * Run a [timing version of `hellobert.c`](timing/README.md) to capture times for bert operations and components
+* Compile with -O3  to run translation fast
+  * Right click huffman_demo on left plane and select properties
+  * Look under C/C++ Build > Settings
+  * Then (ARMV v8 gcc compiler > Optimizations)
+  * Set Optimization Level
+  * Click Apply
+  * Click OK
 * Run an [accelerated version of translation](accel/README.md) to speed up translation on simpler memories (all the memories in this design are simple enough)
-* Compile with -O3  to run translation fast
 * TODO (link to instructions): Increase the DMA read speed to accelerate read data transfer
 * TODO Warn them about (* dont_touch = "true" *) to keep memories from disappearing
 * TODO Warn them about having the wrong cmake due to source-ing Xilinx settings64.sh file
+* TODO maybe get build error at end of setup (GetPLConfigData too many arguments, maybe from stale (original) xilfpga vs. extended version) -- Project > Clean to rebuild?
 ---

 TODO: